DavesCodeMusings/arrl-question-pool/README.md

-# ARRL Questions Study Guide
+# ARRL Questions Study Aid

 **This is a work in progress!**